nus-tic4001-AY2021S1/ip/docs/README.md

 # User Guide
-Project Dukes.Duke is a educational software project that helps user to keep track of various things.
+Project dukes.Duke is a educational software project that helps user to keep track of various things.
 <br/> The link is [website for product user guid ](https://linqing42.github.io/ip/)

 ## Quick start